A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Results

-There are a total of $384 = 2 (N) \times 2 (A) \times 2 (X) \times 2 (B) \times 6 (D) \times 2 (E) \times 2 (T)$ simulation settings.
-In each setting, we run 1000 duplicates and for each duplicate, we record the estimate of the treatment effect and whether or not the null hypothesis is rejected at significance level 5\%.
+There are a total of $2 (N) \times 2 (A) \times 2 (X) \times 2 (B) \times 8 (D) \times 2 (E) \times 2 (T)$ less the 32 settings for the omission of (T2) in (D4) for a total of 480 simulation settings.
+In each setting, we run 10,000 duplicates and for each duplicate, we record the estimate of the treatment effect and whether or not the null hypothesis is rejected at significance level 5\%.
 Over the duplicates, we compute the mean squared error and the power (or size) for each simulation setting.
-Table~\ref{tab:power50} displays the power estimates for $n = 50$ over the 92 = 384 / 2~(N)~/ 2 (A) - 4 settings where the subtracted four is due to the omission of the exact test for (D3).
+Table~\ref{tab:power50} displays the power estimates for $n = 50$ over the 120 = 480 / 2~(N)~/ 2 (A) settings.
 Power estimates for $n = 100$ can be found in Table~\ref{tab:power100} in the Supporting Information.
 We choose to illustrate the smaller sample size because power at the higher sample size was near 1 for many settings, making design comparisons difficult.

 It is inappropriate to compare powers for (B1) uniform variable importance and (B2) varied variable importance because they are different response models.
-Valid comparisons between designs are made conditional on the four joint estimate and test settings (E / T) i.e. Classic~/ NBT, Classic / RAN, OLS / NBT and OLS / RAN.
+Four comparisons should be made for each table column in Tables~\ref{tab:power50} (and \ref{tab:size50}) among the designs.
+These four comparisons are the distinct E/T pairs: Classic~/ NBT, Classic / RAN, OLS / NBT and OLS / RAN.